TRIBAL AND FOLK DANCES OF INDIA

 The term ‘folk dance’ can’t define the depth of Yakshagana.
 To be more specific, Yakshagana is actually a popular folk theater from Karnataka.
 It is also quite dissimilar from other tribal and folk dances of India.

 From melodic music to exuberant dance movements and from spontaneous expressions to reflective dialogues, a performance of Yakshagana will enrapture you in its mesmerizing aura.
-Other than the dance movements, the multi-hued costume of performers is the major catchment of eyes.
+Other than the dance movements, the multi-hued costume of performers is the major catchment of the eyes.
 They usually dress up in royal attire.

 The performances of Yakshagana always spin the mythological tales from Ramayana, Mahabharata, and Puranas with a texture of entertainment.